farahmohamed99/PHPTRAVELS-registration-automation-using-selenium/README.md

     1 testcase with successful registration followed by a login.

-    After running all the testcases a report will be created with screenshots for failures.
+    After running all the testcases a report will be created with screenshots of failures.